sjudson/soid/readme.md

 The second part, `soidlib`, refers to both a python library at `./soid/soidlib/soidlib.py` and c++ library at `./soid/soidlib/soidlib.h`.
 The python library supports writing queries, while the c++ library supports writing source programs amenable to analysis using soid (for the moment, it mostly just wraps `klee.h`).

-The last part, `Symbolize` at `./soid/symbolize/Symbolize.cpp`, is a currently in-progress component to autogenerate the annotations necessary for symbolic executions without requiring a programmer to manually alter the source program so that it can be used with soid.
+The last part, `Symbolize` at `./soid/symbolize/Symbolize.cpp`, is a currently in-progress component to autogenerate the annotations necessary for symbolic executions without requiring a programmer to manually alter the source program so that it can be used with soid/klee.

 ##### running soid